CubeVic/My_notes/docs/about.md

 I'm Victor.
 I have been working as an engineer in Asia for the last seven years.
-I work in three different fields, Entertainment with a multinational, E-commerce in a startup, and finally, as a Field Application Engineer in a CCTV and AI system manufacture.
+I work in three different fields, Entertainment with a multinational, E-commerce in a startup, and finally, as a Field Application Engineer in a CCTV and AI system manufacturer.

-I worked with an in-office team as well as international distributed and remote teams.
-My roles include:
+I worked with an in-office team as well as international distributed and remote teams on roles that include:

 * Field Application Engineer.
 * Product development manager.